agilecustoms/release/docs/semantic-release.md

 docs: test documentation
 ```

-==> new patch release.
+==> new patch version.
 Release notes (and/or changelog) will have sections "Bug Fixes", "Documentation" and "Miscellaneous"

 **Conclusion**.
-This option may look cumbersome, but it is recommended if you have many repositories that need to follow the same release pattern.
+This option may look bulky, but it is recommended if you have many repositories that need to follow the same release pattern.
 With `.relaserc.json` you'd need to copy and paste this file in all repos.
-What I recommend is to create your own composite GH action —
+Recommendation is to create your own composite GH action —
-a wrapper for `agilecustoms/publish` where you'll have all your semantic commit rules and then use your GH Action in all projects
+a wrapper for `agilecustoms/publish` where you'll have all your semantic commit rules and then use *your GH Action* in all projects